Hundreds Pay Last Respects To Young Pilot In Cheyenne

-Jessica, her father, Lloyd Dubroff, and flight instructor Joe Reid were killed Thursday when their single-engine airplane crashed in Cheyenne a few minutes after taking off in an icy rain.
+Jessica, her father Lloyd Dubroff and flight instructor Joe Reid were killed Thursday when their single-engine airplane crashed a few minutes after takeoff.

 ``What made Jessica special was the fact that at 7, she was inspired by a dream that taught her how to live,'' said the Rev. Reggie Cleveland, the chaplain at F.E.
 Warren Air Force Base. ``In her mind, nothing was impossible.
 God bless the mother, God bless the father and God bless the flight instructor who taught that girl to dream.''

-Mayor Leo Pando read a letter from Jessica's older brother, Dave Dubroff, who said his father encouraged his children to dream and his sister was a girl ``at home in the air.'
+Pando also read a letter from Jessica's older brother, Dave Dubroff, who remembered his father as a man who encouraged his children to dream and his sister as a girl who was ``at home in the air.'

-``Here's to the father-daughter adventure that will never end,'' he wrote.
+``Here's to the father-daughter adventure that will never end,'' Dubroff's letter said.

 Several speakers also questioned calls for limits on the age of people allowed to fly airplanes that surfaced immediately after the crash.

 ``I would ask those people if children have to wait until a certain age to dream.'' said James Steven Smith, reading from a poem he wrote about the incident. ``Jessica said to herself `I don't care about the rules, I want to fly across the United States.'''

 The memorial ended with Jessica's favorite song, ``A Whole New World,'' from the Walt Disney film ``Aladdin.''